 The Doctoral Committee

 The committee consists of five or more officers of instruction, no fewer than four of whom shall hold professorial titles of any rank.
 The committee members shall be chosen from two or more departments/programs; at least two members shall represent academic specialties that differ from the student’s field and one of these two must be a tenured UC San Diego faculty member from another department.
-Consult the departmental graduate coordinator or the Office of Graduate Studies for further details.
+Consult the departmental graduate coordinator or the Graduate Division for further details.

 Reconstituted Doctoral Committee

 For a variety of reasons, a doctoral committee may need to be reconstituted.
-At least two weeks prior to a scheduled qualifying examination or defense of the dissertation, the department requests approval for the reconstitution of the doctoral committee from the dean of Graduate Studies.
+At least two weeks prior to a scheduled qualifying examination or defense of the dissertation, the department requests approval for the reconstitution of the doctoral committee from the dean of the Graduate Division.
 The request must adhere to the same requirements listed above and must include the reason(s) for requesting the change.

 Qualifying Examination and Advancement to Candidacy

 The doctoral committee administers the qualifying examination and authorizes the issuance of the Report of the Qualifying Examination and Advancement to Candidacy.
-Formal advancement to candidacy requires the student to pay a candidacy fee to the cashier prior to submitting the form to the dean of Graduate Studies for approval.
+Formal advancement to candidacy requires the student to pay a candidacy fee to the cashier prior to submitting the form to the dean of the Graduate Division for approval.
 Students must maintain a GPA equivalent to 3.0 or better in upper-division and graduate course work with a total of no more than eight units of F and/or U grades in order to take the qualifying examination and advance to candidacy.

 Dissertation and Final Examination